Datavault-UK/automate-dv-docs/docs/macros.md

 This macro has not yet been released, it needs some further development.

 If you would like to test it out, it is available in [v0.6-b2](https://dbtvault.readthedocs.io/en/v0.6-b2/macros/#eff_sat).

+We're working on significant improvements to this macro, stay tuned!

 ___